kkilobyte/ditch-cros/readme.md

 ## AltFw
 1. no touchscreen
 2. no windows support (broken touchpad and touchscreen)
-3. requires key combo on boot
+3. requires a key combo on boot
 4. requires unenrollment
 5. broken on grunt
 6. not available for EOL